Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

 The Port Isabel Service Processing Center (ICE) is a US Immigration and Customs Enforcement facility located at 27991 Buena Vista Blvd in Los Fresnos, TX in Cameron County.
-This Medium security prison is operated by Homeland Security to hold immigration detainees who are awaiting trial or have already been convicted and sentenced for a crime.
+This medium-security facility is operated by the U.S. Department of Homeland Security and functions as a holding center for immigration detainees awaiting trial, deportation, or serving sentences following conviction.

 The Port Isabel SPC is utilized by the U.S. Immigration and Customs Enforcement (ICE) to detain individuals whose immigration status or citizenship has yet to be officially determined or who are awaiting repatriation.
 Operated by Ahtna Support and Training Services, the facility is adjacent to the Port Isabel-Cameron County Airport, originally built in 1950 and expanded with a new building in 2007, accommodates approximately 1,200 detainees annually, with an intake of about 9,500 detainees per year.
 Guards at Port Isabel undergo rigorous training, with unarmed guards receiving 67 hours of instruction and armed guards receiving an additional eight hours of firearms training.
 Detainees are provided with two hot meals and one cold meal daily, while all outgoing mail undergoes photocopying.